Digital-Media/vco/README.md

 ## Python Setup:

-Students have the option to run the code *online* with Google Colab (requires a Google account) or *locally* with your own installation of Python.
+Students have the option to run the code *online* with Google Colab (requires a Google account) or *locally* with a local installation of Python.

 #### Online:
 Everything runs on a Google machine, so you don't need to set up anything on your computer.
 Furthermore, the machines come with the most popular libraries preinstalled.